dianatofan/Pony-challenge/README.md

 Build the app for production.

 ### `npm deploy`
-Build the app for production and deploys it to Github pages.
+Build the app for production and deploy it to Github pages.

 ## Technologies used
 * React - building the UI